 And all of it is dictated by the algorithm.

-In China, having a high credit rank can help your chances of accessing employment, for example, or of getting a visa to travel.
 The decisions made by algorithmic credit scoring applications are not only said to be more accurate in predicting risk than traditional scoring methods; its champions argue they are also fairer because the algorithm is unswayed by the racial, gender, and socioeconomic biases that have skewed access to credit in the past.
 It might not be clear why playing video games, owning an Android phone, and having 400 Facebook friends can help to determine whether or not a loan application is successful, but a decade after the financial crisis, the logic goes, we need to trust that the numbers don’t lie.

 Alipay isn’t alone.
 Aside from Chinese competitors like WePay, other companies are using machine learning to make lending decisions in Sub-Saharan Africa.
 One such company, called Branch, is capitalizing on mobile phone adoption in Kenya, drawing down data gleaned from the hugely popular mobile payments platform M-Pesa to devise credit scores.
 And of course, algorithmic credit scoring isn’t confined to emerging credit markets.
 In Germany, Kreditech, a lending service determined to build the “Amazon for consumer finance,” is moving away from traditional metrics such as repayment histories, to mine the personality clues hidden in the Facebook data its customers surrender.
 Meanwhile, a U.S. company called ZestFinance uses big data to target customers whose ratings arguably never recovered from the subprime mortgage crisis.

-Algorithmic credit scoring is fueled by a desire to capitalize on the world’s ‘unbanked.’
 As Schulman’s Money2020 speech suggests, algorithmic credit scoring is fueled by a desire to capitalize on the world’s ‘unbanked,’ drawing in billions of customers who, for lack of a traditional financial history, have thus far been excluded.
 But the rise of algorithmic credit also responds to anxieties in developed economies too—particularly in the aftermath of the financial crisis.
 A decade post-crash, there’s a whiff of a hope that big data might finally shore up the risky business of consumer credit everywhere.
 Whether we ought to have faith in that promise remains an open question—and one that is hard to answer given the impenetrability of machine learning.

 In 2002, J.P.
 Martin, an executive at Canadian Tire, began to analyze transactional data from the previous year.
 The company sold sports and recreation equipment, homewares, and automotive supplies, and issued a credit card that was widely accepted.
 By examining transactional histories, Martin traced correlations between the purchases that customers made and the likelihood they would default on their repayments.
 Responsible and socially-orientated purchases such as birdseed or tools to remove snow from roofs correlated with future creditworthiness, while cheap brands of motor oil indicated a higher likelihood of default.

-Some companies curtailed their customers’ credit if charges appeared for counseling, because depression and marital strife were signs of potential job loss.
 Shortly afterwards, some credit card companies began using these and other discoveries to scrutinize their customers.
 In the US, every transaction processed by Visa or MasterCard is coded by a “merchant category“—5122 for drugs, for example; 7277 for debt, marriage, or personal counseling; 7995 for betting and wagers; or 7273 for dating and escort services.
 Some companies curtailed their customers’ credit if charges appeared for counseling, because depression and marital strife were signs of potential job loss or expensive litigation.

-The black box of the algorithm dictates that no one person really knows what data—or what combinations of data—will prove significant.
 While companies are generally up-front about what data is input to refine and upgrade the decision-making processes, the black box of the algorithm dictates that no one person really knows what data—or what combinations of data—will prove significant.
 With a little trial and error, for example, Joe Deville, a researcher at Lancaster University in the U.K., discovered that simply changing the screen resolution on his phone seemed to result in a different score for some algorithmic lenders, while others have suggested that actions as mysterious as charging your phone more often may produce a more favorable result.
 Meanwhile, the chief executive of Branch speaks whimsically of their machine-learning algorithm as a “robot in the sky” — a kind of AI fairy that makes lending decisions based on whether its users are naughty or nice.
 If you’re unhappy with the number that emerges from the black box, there’s little you can do to change or dispute it.

 Algorithmic credit scores might seem futuristic, but these practices do have roots in credit scoring practices of yore.
 Early credit agencies, for example, hired human reporters to dig into their customers’ credit histories.
 The reports were largely compiled from local gossip and colored by the speculations of the predominantly white, male middle class reporters.
 Remarks about race and class, asides about housekeeping, and speculations about sexual orientation all abounded.
 One credit reporter from Buffalo, New York noted that “prudence in large transactions with all Jews should be used,” while a reporter in Georgia described a liquor store he was profiling as “a low Negro shop.”
 Similarly, the Retailer Credit Company, founded in 1899 (now Equifax) made use of information gathered by Welcome Wagon representatives to collate files on millions of Americans for the next 60 years.